Czech Mexicans

 Czech Mexicans (checo-mexicanos) are citizens of Mexico who are of Czech descent.
 Czechs originate from the Czech lands, a term which refers to the majority of the traditional lands of the Bohemian Crown, namely Bohemia, Moravia and Czech Silesia.
-These lands of have been governed by a variety of states, including the Kingdom of Bohemia, a crown land of the Austrian Empire, the Czechoslovak Republic, and, now, the Czech Republic.
+These lands have been governed by a variety of states, including the Kingdom of Bohemia, a crown land of the Austrian Empire, the Czechoslovak Republic, and, now, the Czech Republic.

 History

 Jesuit missionaries

 During the colonial era, there were several Bohemian Jesuit missionaries involved in the evangelization of Mexico.
 The first Jesuits left Bohemia for the Americas in 1678.
 A notable example is Simon Boruhradsky (Hispanicized as Simón de Castro) who was part of the Viceroy's court and contributed to architectural projects.

 Recent immigration

 The Czech community in Mexico has been a discrete community, most of them arrived to the country as refugees escaping from World Wars.
 The Czech community of Mexico City frequently meets for celebrations at the statue of Tomáš Garrigue Masaryk located on Avenida Presidente Masaryk.